SantCineva/LeanMeter/README.md

 For the custom fonts I used https://github.com/peterhinch/micropython-font-to-py as should you in case you want to change the looks of it.

 Display stuff is done with the help of https://github.com/FelixSchladt/Micropython-SSD1306-GFX to which I added some methods to enable the display of some nice intro animation.

+The fonts used in this project are credited to their respective creators under the terms of their licenses.
+Fonts used:
+UAV Sans Mono and Abel Regular